 Our experienced Building Inspectors will identify all the pre-existing defects, which could save you thousands in repair costs.

 Construction work requires the use of heavy machinery and equipment.
 It goes as far as changing its surrounding area drastically to suit construction needs.
-This work includes, but are not limited to, excavation of deep soil, precast pile installation, sheet-piling, and demolition of existing structure.
+This work includes, but are not limited to, excavation of deep soil, precast pile installation, sheet-piling, and demolition of an existing structure.

-But despite how carefully managed a construction is, it still has the potential to cause damages to adjacent buildings.
+But despite how carefully managed construction is, it still has the potential to cause damages to adjacent buildings.
 So in order to avoid disputes between building owners and developers, you may want to record the actual state of adjacent buildings prior to construction work.
 And this is when a building dilapidation report comes to save the day.

 What is a Building Dilapidation Report